toastedcornflakes/toastedcornflakes.github.io/articles/cysca_portknock.md

 To get the decompilation to work accurately, mark `0x080491c5` as a procedure.
 Doing so, the previous function doesn't see any epilogue anymore, so mark `sub_804919c` as a procedure again.

-We can finally use the pseudo-code feature of Hopper on the portknock function and all its subfunctions:
+We can finally use the pseudo-code feature of Hopper on the portknock function and all its sub-functions:

     :::text